Barakaldo: Transport

-Barakaldo is connected to the rest of the Greater Bilbao metropolitan area by Line 2 of the Metro Bilbao.
+Barakaldo is connected to the rest of the Greater Bilbao metropolitan area by Line 2 of the Bilbao Metro.
 Four stations are in the city: Gurutzeta/Cruces, Ansio, Barakaldo and Bagatza).
 The Cercanías Bilbao train line has two stations in Barakaldo (Lutxana and Desertu-Barakaldo).
 BizkaiBus company provides a bus service, with connections to the rest of Biscay.

 Locally, an urban bus system named Kbus operates with two lines.
 A tram line has been proposed to connect local districts.

 The main motorway is the A-8 motorway, which also goes between Bilbao.
 It serves as the main road link between Greater Bilbao and the rest of Spain.

 A boat ferry service connects Barakaldo to the other side of the Estuary of Bilbao in Erandio.
 Barakaldo is located 15 km from Bilbao Airport.

-Demographics

-Population peaked in the 1990s to over 100,300.
-The decline of local industry decreased the population, though, and in 2002, 95,000 people lived in Barakaldo.
-However, a recent increase has sent the population to 100,502 residents.

 Tourism

 Plaza de Cruces - Gurutzeta, as seen from the Hospital.